tuanminh14/Robot-Challenge/README.md

 Board details are set default to 5x5, but if we have further extension to include multiple boards, the application can be extended.

 I have used jest to write unit tests on the methods.

+## Fixing Bug

+A new update has been made to fix a bug.
+4 should be the maximum number that Robot can move to as Robot starts at 0.
+The fix is to make Robot not to be moved or placed at 5 or larger number.